-Adeline is a lecturer in Strategy at the Institute of Management Studies.
+Adeline is a senior lecturer in Strategy at the Institute of Management Studies.

 Previously, she was Assistant Professor in Business Administration at Instituto de Empresa (2015/16) and postdoctoral researcher affiliated to the Centre for Economic Performance at the London School of Economics (2015).